Claims We Pursue

 To the extent a financial advisor or investment advisor directs the trading activity in an account through discretionary trading, enhanced fiduciary duties are owed to the client.
 These duties include, but are not limited to, warning investors regarding a change in market conditions that may impact the value of their investments.

 In the event a fiduciary duty is breached, the fiduciary may be held responsible for the financial harm caused.
-The Wolper Law Firm has extensive experience handling claims involving breaches of fiduciary duty both in court and arbitration.
-If you have any questions about whether your investment professional has breached his/her fiduciary duties, please contact the Wolper Law Firm for a free consultation and case evaluation.
+The Wolper Law Firm, P.A. has extensive experience handling claims involving breaches of fiduciary duty both in court and arbitration.
+If you have any questions about whether your investment professional has breached his/her fiduciary duties, please contact the Wolper Law Firm, P.A. for a free consultation and case evaluation.

 Unsuitable Investments: Making suitable investment recommendations is the cornerstone of proper investment advice.
 All brokerage firms and financial advisors have a duty to recommend suitable investments that are consistent with the needs and objectives of the investor.
 Brokerage firms and financial advisors must learn all material facts about an investor before making any recommendations and must match all investors with a customer’s stated investment profile.
 Failure to recommend suitable investments may result in a claim to recover attenuating investment losses.